AakLak/RSBotSpot/content/post/all-about-proxies-for-runescape-botting.md

 ---
 Proxies are considered a must have by most gold-farmers.
 They allow you to **mask your IP address, and split your bots over multiple networks**.
 Using proxies is believed to reduce the risk of chainbans, and losing your entire gold-farm at once.
 This guide will cover everything you need to know about botting Runescape safely with proxies.
 <!--more-->
-ATOM They all offer great connectivity, support, and have worked well in our botting tests.
+ATOMMMm They all offer great connectivity, support, and have worked well in our botting tests.

 ## **Why do I need a proxy when botting?**
 Whenever you visit a website, you expose something called your IP address.
 An IP address is a unique number used to identify your internet connection.
 You can think of this like caller ID for telephones: whenever you “call” a website, they see the IP address you called from.